Another London landmark: Blackfriars Bridge is 320m long, 10m longer than the Shard is tall

 Recently I was fortunate enough to have a guided tour of the recently opened (not quite finished) Blackfriars Bridge by Network Rail Senior Project Manager, Mike Stephens, who has been working with Jacobs to deliver this project.

-Alighting from the train at Blackfriars Station will ultimately offer some of the best views from the River Thames in London.
+Alighting from the train at Blackfriars station will ultimately offer some of the best views from the river Thames in London.
 The platforms now run the entire length of the bridge, spanning the river, providing access south to the Southbank river walk and its tourist attractions or north to the new and existing commercial developments.

-At the southern end of the bridge the Victorian brick buttress has been restored and adapted to create new vertical and horizontal circulation routes offering views between the new public realm river walk, the River Thames and the southern entrance to the overground services.
+At the southern end of the bridge the Victorian brick buttress has been restored and adapted to create new vertical and horizontal circulation routes offering views between the new public realm river walk, the river and the southern entrance to the overground services.
 In order to accommodate the new platform width, Bridge 410 (Blackfriars) has been widened by the addition of 1 new arch rib to the up-stream (east-side) and 3 no arch ribs to the downstream (west side); this has been achieved by extending the existing river piers on the east side and incorporating one of the redundant columns of Bridge 409 on the west side.

 The arch ribs have been retained but strengthened by extra stiffening in the bearing area and over the top flange; all the original riveted iron-work above rib level has been replaced with welded steel spandrel posts and a steel deck plate.

 Mike Stephens recalls: "The main construction challenges have been to stage the works such that the main deadlines can be met within the operational boundaries presented by live main and underground railway lines, the busy River Thames, and key highway routes."